lkuper/dissertation/dissertation/jfp-reviews-notes.md

 '14); and then, finally, later, we added arbitrary update (which it turned out was necessary to model a number of real problems, but which was never written up until now, although we discussed it informally in our PLDI '14 paper).
-When I finally added arbitrary update and wrote up the quasi-determinism proof, it was lambdaLVish that I added it to, because lambdaLVish was the most recent iteration of the calculus.
+When we finally added arbitrary update and wrote up the quasi-determinism proof, it was lambdaLVish that we added it to, because lambdaLVish was the most recent iteration of the calculus.
 But it makes sense pedagogically and technically to have it added to lambdaLVar.

-I think it also makes sense to add handlers/quiescence and freezing (and nothing else) to the model at the same time, because handlers/quiescence and freezing are two features that are especially useful in combination.
-So we propose having two calculi: the first lambdaLVar plus arbitrary update, and the second lambdaLVish which adds add handlers/quiescence and freezing on top of that.
-This still leaves the paper with the problem that we are not adding handlers/quiescence in isolation and showing that it doesn't introduce nondeterminism by itself.
-But, we think dragging the reader through another intermediate step would just make the repetiveness problem work.
+It also makes sense from a language-design perspective to add handlers/quiescence and freezing (and nothing else) to the model at the same time, because handlers/quiescence and freezing are two features that are especially useful in combination.
+So the revised version of the paper has two calculi: lambdaLVar with arbitrary update, and lambdaLVish, which adds handlers/quiescence and freezing on top of that.
+We are still not adding handlers/quiescence in isolation and proving that that feature does not by itself introduce nondeterminism, but we want to spare dragging the reader through yet another intermediate step.

-Viewing freeze as just another update operation is an interesting idea, but I'd have to think about how it would work.
-Freeze is the one thing that introduces nondeterminism.
-To me, it makes sense to separate it.
+Viewing freeze as just another update operation is an interesting idea.
+But, unlike other update operations, freeze returns a value.
+Moreover, since it's the one feature that introduces nondeterminism, we think it makes sense to separate it.

-Presentation-wise, I agree with the reviewer that it's not necessary to go through all the steps of the proof twice, once for lambdaLVar and once for lambdaLVish.
-We can improve the paper by getting rid of the more repetitive bits.
+Presentation-wise, we agree with the reviewer that it's not necessary to go through all the steps of the proof twice, once for lambdaLVar and once for lambdaLVish.
+We've made section 3 less repetitive.
 [TODO]

 > If D is the lattice chosen by the end user, then we can work
 > in the lattice D_p (as defined on page 32).
 There, we find that "freeze" is